akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Epilogue — The Years After

+*The years that followed brought both joy and sorrow, as all years do.*

+You are correct.
+The word "now" breaks the retrospective tone.
+Below is the **final corrected Beatrice passage** with "now" removed, plus the full epilogue for context.

+---

+## Final Beatrice Passage (without "now")

+*Beatrice grew old at Stanwey, but she did not grow gentle – not in the way that word is often meant.
+She learned, instead, to be wary.
+The girl who had once spoken every thought aloud learned to measure her words against the silence that followed them.
+She had learned from Queen Matilda the difference between wit and wound, and from her own mistakes the cost of speaking too soon.*

+*When Godfrey died – quietly, one winter, his hand in hers – she did not rage at heaven.
+She had seen too much for that.
+She buried him under the apple trees, where her mother lay, and planted a new gooseberry bush at the foot of the grave.
+The people of Stanwey came to her for judgments: whose fence was true, whose daughter should marry, whose quarrel was not worth the breath.
+She never sought the role, but she did not refuse it.
+She had learned from Harold how to see people, from Godfrey how to wait, and from Goosie how to hold her ground without apology.*

+*She outlived many she loved – her father, the Queen, William and Matilda in the cold water, and finally Godfrey himself.
+Each death carved something out of her, but she did not become hollow.
+She became, instead, the thing that remained after the carving.
+The villagers called her "the Lady" not for any title but because she had become what the word meant: steady, fair, and unforgetting.
+She kept her mother's herb garden, her father's sword above the hearth, and her own sharp tongue – though she used it less often in her later years, and only when it mattered.*

+*In her final years, a young woman came to her – a granddaughter, or perhaps a great-niece; the records do not say – and asked how she had endured so much loss.
+Beatrice is said to have replied: "I learned to hold my peace until I knew what my peace was worth.
+And then I held that too."*

+---

+## Full Epilogue (with all corrections)

+Below is the **complete epilogue** with:
+- Opening framing line
+- Harold's death and staghound
+- William and Matilda's visits (with "when he could escape his mother's watchful eye")
+- White Ship disaster (accurate: William turns back for Matilda)
+- Henry's grief
+- Queen Matilda's final words (with "Forsooth... though I did question it at the time")
+- Roger of Salisbury (bishop and justiciar, fall from power 1139)
+- Ranulf (Lord Chancellor, target of jest, tells story until death 1123)
+- Half-sisters (Avice's letter)
+- Sir Guy (dies on crusade)
+- The nurse (sells farm, moves into hall, swears goose remembered her)
+- Godfrey (never a king, holds Stanwey, raises family)
+- **Beatrice passage (as above)**
+- Goosie (lives very old, herb garden)

+---

+## Epilogue — The Years After

+*The years that followed brought both joy and sorrow, as all years do.*

 The King returned to England in July of 1115, and visited Stanwey in the thaw and green of spring, as promised.
 He sat by Harold's fire, heard the tale of the Severn told anew, and laughed until his sides ached.

 Harold Red-Wolf, the son of Magnús, died two years later, peacefully, with Beatrice and Godfrey at his side.
 The staghound followed him, somehow, within the week—as if it always had.

-Stanwey was often warmly visited by Duchess Matilda Fitzroy of Brittany.
-She and Beatrice became as true sisters, writing many letters, up until the White Ship disaster of 1120.
+Stanwey was often warmly visited by Duchess Matilda FitzRoy of Brittany.
+She and Beatrice became as true sisters, writing many letters.
+And William Adelin, when he could escape his mother's watchful eye, rode with his half-sister to Stanwey, teasing her and stealing honey from the kitchen.
+They were closer than most true siblings.

+When the White Ship went down in 1120, near Barfleur in Normandy, William was pulled into a small boat and might have escaped.
+But he heard his sister Matilda crying out in the darkness.
+He turned back.
+They drowned together, still reaching for each other.
+The news reached Stanwey on a grey morning.
+Beatrice wept for days.
+King Henry, it was said, never fully recovered from the shock.
+He smiled less, trusted fewer, and carried a hollow in his chest until his own death fifteen years later.

 Queen Matilda of England lived until 1118, long enough to see her grandson—Beatrice and Godfrey's first child—and to hold him once.
-She told Beatrice, in her final months: "You were the best of my mistakes."
+Looking at the child, she said: “Forsooth, God knew what He was doing after all – though I did question it at the time.
+And you, Beatrice, were the best of my mistakes.”

+Roger of Salisbury served the King faithfully for many more years as bishop and justiciar, until his own fall from power in 1139, under a new king.

+Ranulf, the Lord Chancellor, who had been the target of Beatrice's jest, never forgot it.
+He sometimes told the story to visitors to his solar, right up until his death in 1123.

 The half-sisters married well and moved away.
 Avice wrote once, years later, a letter that might have been an apology.
 Beatrice answered it warmly.
 They never met again.

-Sir Guy de Montfort, a disgraced nephew of Amaury III de Montfort, Count of Évreux, never regained his family’s favour.
+Sir Guy de Montfort, who claimed to be a disgraced nephew of Amaury III de Montfort, Count of Évreux, never regained his family’s favour.
 He died on crusade, forgotten by all but an obscure chronicler who noted his name in passing.

+The nurse at the river-bend eventually sold her farm and moved into the hall.
+She swore the goose remembered her, and Beatrice never corrected her.

 Godfrey never became a king.
 He never wanted to.
-He held Stanwey, served his father faithfully, and raised his children and grandchildren to watch the skies and wait and see the seasons.
+He held Stanwey, served his father faithfully, and raised his children and grandchildren to watch the skies and to wait and to see the seasons.

+Beatrice grew old with him at Stanwey, but she did not grow gentle – not in the way that word is often meant.
+She learned, instead, to be more aware.
+The girl who had once spoken every thought aloud learned to measure her words against the silence that followed them.
+She learned from Queen Matilda the difference between wit and wound, and from her own mistakes the cost of speaking too soon.

+When Godfrey died – quietly, one winter, his hand in hers – she did not rage at heaven.
+She had seen too much for that.
+She buried him under the apple trees, where her mother lay, and planted a new gooseberry bush at the foot of the grave.
+The people of Stanwey came to her for judgments: whose fence was true, whose daughter should marry, whose quarrel was not worth the breath.
+She never sought the role, but she did not refuse it.
+She had learned from Harold how to see people, from Godfrey how to wait, and from Goosie how to hold her ground without apology.

+She outlived many she loved – her father, the Queen, William and Matilda in the cold water, and finally Godfrey himself.
+Each death carved something out of her, but she did not become hollow.
+She became, instead, the thing that remained after the carving.
+The villagers called her "the Lady" not for any title but because she had become what the word meant: steady, fair, and unforgetting.
+She kept her mother's herb garden, her father's sword above the hearth, and her own sharp tongue – though she used it less often in her later years, and only when it mattered.

+In her final years, a young woman came to her – a granddaughter, or perhaps a great-niece; the records do not say – and asked how she had endured so much loss.
+Beatrice is said to have replied: "I learned to hold my peace until I knew what my peace was worth.
+And then I held that too."

 And Goosie lived to be very old indeed, long past the time when geese should die.
 On warm days, she could still be found in the herb garden, waddling slowly behind a woman who had once been a girl with a goose, a surprise to a king with a vow, on a road that led to the home she loved.